The Story Of Rocket From The Tombs (1974-1975)

 Cheetah Chrome, a founding member of Rocket From The Tombs, announced his retirement in dramatic fashion at the end of a tour in the US in December 2011.

-"I was half way down the steps to the dressing room after our set at Maxwell's in Hoboken," singer David Thomas said. "'Wait!
+"I was half way up the steps from the dressing room to do our encore at Maxwell's in Hoboken," singer David Thomas said. "'Wait!
 Wait!
 I have something to say,' Cheetah told us.
 'This is my last show.'"

-"We were all not a little bit upset," Thomas said.
-"Pissed-off would be a good description."
+"We were all a little bit upset," Thomas said. "\Pissed-off' would be a good description."

 "Thinking back on it," Mr Chrome said, "My advice to others is that it's not a good time to make the announcement, just before the encore of your last show."